-- 1.1 Hub Transport Planning Ltd has been commissioned by Richborough to provide transport advice for a proposed residential development on land south of Longfield Road, Meopham, Kent. - 1.2 The proposed development is for up to 120 dwellings and will be submitted as part of an outline planning application with all matters reserved except for details of access to the site. - 1.3 The site location is shown on Figure 1.1.
+- 1.1 Hub Transport Planning Ltd has been commissioned by Richborough to provide transport advice for a proposed residential development on land east of Wrotham Road, Meopham, Kent. - 1.2 The proposals will be submitted as an outline planning application for the erection of up to 350 residential dwellings, public open space and associated works.
+Approval is sought for the principal means of vehicular access from Wrotham Road and all other matters are reserved. - 1.3 The site location is shown on Figure 1.1.